Connected Horse Dementia Project

 The workshops include therapeutic engagement activities with horses, discussion groups and skills development using mindfulness-based practices, family systems approach, and experiential learning opportunities.
 The facilitators use cues found in typical herd behavior, including the horses’ innate abilities to mirror participants’ emotions/energy, and the natural environment to support the multi-sensory responses.
 The equine activities include four over-the-fence interactions, grooming, leading, and watching horses in pastures.

 The first research project at Stanford University used a pre/post-test design with standardized measures of stress, burden, mood, and social support for patients and care partners.
 Quantitative and qualitative findings from 26 participants indicated significantly increased positive perception of social support, greater reciprocity, awareness, upliftedness and appreciation of one another.

-A follow-up collaboration at the UC Davis Center for Equine Health engaged an additional 16 pairs (N=32) with retired horses, extending the same protocol used at Stanford.
+The collaboration at the UC Davis Center for Equine Health engaged additional pairs with retired horses, extending the same protocol used at Stanford.
 Results indicated significant positive change scores in the social support scale (MSPSS) and decrease in depression scores (measured by BDI II).
-Early analysis of the qualitative data supports trends for improved mood, greater reciprocity, awareness and appreciation of the dyad relationship.
+Early analysis of the qualitative data supported trends for improved mood, greater reciprocity, awareness and appreciation of the dyad relationship.

 Case Study (story)

 Mrs. D is a care partner for her husband and mother with dementia.
 During the workshops, she wanted to find focus and meaning to her life situation.
 She found the answers singing to a horse who was upset because another horse left the paddock.